Roobet

 For Crash-heavy play (10000 rounds at $1), $290 annual differential favouring Duel.
 For mixed-game play (10000 rounds at $1, non-Crash), $200 annual differential.
 For high-volume Crash play (50000 rounds), $1,450+ annual.
 For very high volume, multi-thousand dollars annually.

-No. Duel is the lowest-house-edge brand for Crash in our audit set (99.9 percent) and tied with the 99 percent cluster for non-Crash originals.
+No. Duel is the lowest-house-edge brand for Crash in operator coverage (99.9 percent) and tied with the 99 percent cluster for non-Crash originals.
 The "mid tier" framing reflects catalogue depth (smaller focused catalogue) rather than RTP positioning.
 On raw EV grounds, Duel leads.

 Both passed our audit-cycle withdrawal flow and HMAC-SHA256 verification cleanly.
 Roobet has longer multi-year operational history, which gives stronger track-record signal.
 Duel has shorter independent track record but no audit-cycle issues observed in our recent cycles.
 For risk-averse players, Roobet's longer history is the stronger trust signal.